 winter driving tips

 • Do not send or read text messages, or engage in other distracting behavior.
 That’s a critically important piece of advice for winter, or summer, or really any day of any year ever.

-Winter driving is especially difficult for new and improving drivers.
-Learn to become a lifelong safe motorist – under all conditions – at AAA Driving School or through AAA’s Defensive Driving course.
+Winter driving is difficult for all motorists, but particularly so for new and improving drivers.
+Learn to become a lifelong safe driver – under all conditions – with the AAA Defensive Driving Course.

+winter driving tips